Virtual Events: Speaker & Organizer Guide

 EXPANDING YOUR REACH

-Some conferences have handled this with a calendar plugin to save the conference schedule or specific talks to your Google or iCal calendar, which each do that much-hated timezone math for you.
+Some conferences have handled this with a calendar plugin that can save the conference schedule or specific talks to your Google or iCal calendar.
+These plugins will of course also naturally do that much-hated timezone math for you.
 One conference simply had UTC and PDT timezones side by side for each row of talks on their agenda.
 The bare minimum is to at least make it clear what timezone you’re in on the agenda and related marketing materials, emails, etc. Posting the conference dates in these communications (including for speaker acceptance emails) also helps, particularly during busy conference seasons.

 - Embracing global influence — conferences like DevRelCon Earth scheduled each full day of events to be hosted by a different city around the world, in that region’s timezone.
 Additionally, they made each day truly themed around the host city.
 Although I wasn’t able to make it to Tokyo day, I was able to overlap with several European, African, and US cities, and therefore was exposed to unique themes and challenges faced by technologists in each of those locations.

 - Embedded accessibility features — I’ve noticed more conferences recently using this opportunity to include closed captions and other accessibility features as part of the virtual platform itself.
-Others have simply taken advantage of increased chat room use to make linked information easier to find.
+Others have simply taken advantage of increased chat room use to make linked information and Codes of Conduct easier to find.

 DIFFERENT LEARNING & COMMUNICATION STYLES